 I see you alive all around me.

-You live in the impression
+You left in the impression

 you left upon your grandchildren.